Faryalaurooj/DeepSpeech-based-Automatic-Speech-Recognition/README.md

 # Custom Scorer File

 Now create custom scorer file , it will see what values of alpha and beta are good.
 It automatically adjusts the values. alpha (acoustic model=preference to asr) and beta (language model=preference to language model).
-In noisy data and less data, we prefer whatever model has heard it belives that so we give higher preference to alpha, command based, so we keep alpha higher
+In noisy  and less data (command based instructions) , we prefer whatever model has heard it belives, so we give higher preference to alpha, , so we keep alpha higher

 `
 python3 ./DeepSpeech/lm_optimizer.py --test_files ./fulltext.csv --checkpoint_dir ./deepspeech-0.9.3-checkpoint --alphabet_config_path ./DeepSpeech/data/alphabet.txt --n_trials 1 --lm_alpha_max 0.5 --lm_beta_max 1 --use_allow_growth true